michaelwest/michaelwest.github.io/posts/simplednd.md

 - Encounters can be modified (including on the fly) to make them easier or harder: reinforcements, withdrawal, terrain, obscuring fog, etc.
 - Trap DC should generally be 10-15, damage can be varied at the discretion of the DM.

+_Thanks to Duncan Matheson for input on these rules._